choijin/NLP_Text_Stock_Prediction/README.md

 | *Figure 4: ROC for baseline + BERT model* |

 ## Discussion
-From the results, LSTM with BERT Embeddings model outperformed the baseline model in AUC.
-This suggests its general effectiveness, but also highlights a need for improved balance in handling false positives and negatives, which are crucial in stock price movement forecasting.
+The LSTM with BERT Embeddings model outperformed the baseline, indicating its effectiveness in stock price movement forecasting.
+This suggests its general effectiveness, but further analysis is required to test whether the improvement in the AUC is not due to chance.

 ## Conclusion
 In this project we explored the potential of utilizing NLP techniques, specifically the BERT model, for financial tasks.
 Combining news with past price data improved the model's ability to assess news impact on prices.
 Further improvements can be made by increasing the dataset (currently limited to 797 trading days) and including financial features like volatility and trading volumes.
 Also, a direct comparison between our model and a model using sentiment analysis should be conducted to observe the efficacy of using BERT embeddings directly.